int128/jira-to-slack/README.md

 kubectl apply -f kubernetes.yaml
 ```

-Then, create a webhook on your JIRA and point to `http://your-node-js-server:3000`.
+Then, create a webhook on your JIRA to `http://your-node-js-server:3000`.

 ### Settings